HeshamMegid/HMSegmentedControl/README.md

 ## Old-fashioned way

 - Add `HMSegmentedControl.h` and `HMSegmentedControl.m` to your project.
-- Link the `QuartzCore.framework`
+- Add `QuartzCore.framework` to your linked frameworks.
-- `#import "HMSegmentedControl.h"` to use it in a class
+- `#import "HMSegmentedControl.h"` in the class that you are going to use it in.

 # Usage